WANdisco/wandisco-documentation-ldm/docs/operation-cli.md

 If you are running the LiveData Migrator system service, ensure [Management Access](./installation.md#management-access) is configured and use SSH to access the action prompt (for example: `ssh user@localhost -p 2222`).

-## How LiveData Migrator resources work
+## How LiveData Migrator CLI resources work

-Define three different resource types when using LiveData Migrator.
+Define three different resource types when using LiveData Migrator in the CLI.

 **File systems**: Create and manage file system resources and define them as the source or target of migrations.